bowman2001/perplexdoc/content/doc/intro/markdown/index.md

 [^TODO]: Explain this continuation indent for description lists.

 The following suggestions for these elements are short.
-Their issues are discussed in more detail on their pages.
+Their issues are discussed in more detail on their own pages.

 [^1]: The corresponding  `<img/>` tag is an HTML inline element and needs an enclosing block element to become valid HTML 5.